nitincyberark/conjur-spring-boot-cloud/README.md

 * CONJUR_SSL_CERTIFICATE in the Name field and the details of the certificate in the Value field.
 * For IntelliJ, set up trusted Conjur self-signed certs by following the steps outlined [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html).

-## Using the Conjur Spring Boot Plugin
+## Using the Spring boot cloud conjur sdk Plugin

 There are two ways to use the plugin.
 * @Value annotation and an optional conjur.properties file that enables the mapping of secret names.